The Difference: Yakiniku vs Yakitori vs Teppanyaki

-When you think of grilled foods that represent Japan, what comes to mind?
-Many Japanese will think of “Yakiniku (焼肉)” and “Yakitori (焼き鳥)” as 2 major Japanese grilled dishes.
+When you think of grilled food that represents Japan, what comes to mind?
+Many Japanese will think of “Yakiniku (焼肉)” and “Yakitori (焼き鳥)” as 2 representative Japanese grills.

 You may have heard these food names since they are becoming popular in some countries.
-However, can you explain the difference between the 2 Japanese grilled foods, Yakiniku and Yakitori?
+However, can you tell the difference between the 2 Japanese grilled dishes, Yakiniku and Yakitori?

 Furthermore, “Teppanyaki (鉄板焼き)” is a Japanese dish similar to Yakiniku, but what is the difference between Teppanyaki and Yakiniku?

-This time, I’m going to explain how Yakiniku, Yakitori, and Teppanyaki are different from one another.
+This time, I will explain how Yakiniku, Yakitori, and Teppanyaki are different from one another.

 The Difference between Yakiniku and Yakitori

-First of all, I want to talk about the difference between Yakiniku and Yakitori.
+First of all, let me write about the difference between Yakiniku and Yakitori.

 What is Yakiniku (焼肉)?

-Yakiniku is the Japanese version of Korean barbecue, where ingredients, such as thinly sliced meat (various parts of pork and beef) and fresh vegetables, are placed one by one on the metal mesh set on a cooking stove and grilled.
+Yakiniku is the Japanese version of Korean barbecue, where ingredients, such as thinly sliced meat (various parts of pork and beef) and fresh vegetables, are placed one by one on the gridiron set on a cooking stove and grilled.

 Unlike American-style BBQ, we usually eat the grilled foods indoors while grilling the ingredients for ourselves.
-After grilled, they are eaten usually dipping in sweet soy-sauce-based Yakiniku sauce (Amazon.com).
+After grilled, they are eaten usually by dipping in sweet soy-sauce-based Yakiniku barbecue sauce.

-There are many Yakiniku restaurants, like a world-wide Japanese Yakiniku restaurant chain “Gyu-Kaku (牛角)”, throughout Japan.
-Besides, Japanese people sometimes enjoy Yakiniku barbecue at home as well.
+While there are many Yakiniku restaurants, like the worldwide Japanese Yakiniku restaurant chain “Gyu-Kaku (牛角)”, throughout Japan, Japanese people sometimes enjoy Yakiniku barbecue at home as well.

-Although in most Japanse Yakiniku restaurants, ingredients are grilled on the metal mesh, when we eat Yakiniku at home, we tend to cook the ingredients on an iron griddle “Teppan (鉄板)”.
+Although in most Japanese Yakiniku restaurants, ingredients are grilled on the gridiron, when we eat Yakiniku at home, we tend to cook the ingredients on an iron griddle “Teppan (鉄板)”.